 - Salad dressings*

-*These items are major sources of omega-6s in many of our diets, many of which are also associated with negative health consequences.
-Limiting our intake of these foods can help us to balance our omega-6 : omega-3 ratio.
+*These items are major sources of omega-6s in many of our diets.
+And, there are negative health consequences associated with many of these foods.
+By limiting our intake of these foods, we can better balance our omega-6 : omega-3 ratio.

-Even if you don’t cook with vegetable oils at home, they’re present in SO many processed foods, baked goods, salad dressings, and they’re commonly used for cooking in restaurants.
-These are common foods that some of us may eat every day, which throws our omega-6 : omega-3 ratio out of balance.
-Start paying attention to your omega-6 and omega-3 intake—you may need to make some changes to your typical diet.
+Even if you don’t cook with vegetable oils at home, SO many processed foods, baked goods, salad dressings use vegetable oils.
+And, they’re the most common oils for cooking in restaurants.
+Specifically, the items listed above are common foods that some of us may eat every day.
+In general, these foods tend to be major culprits that throw our omega-6 : omega-3 ratio out of balance.
+So, start paying attention to your omega-6 and omega-3 intake—you may need to make some changes to your typical diet.

-Omega-9s are far less talked about than omega-3s or omega-6s.
-Many people don’t even know that omega-9s exist!
-(For awhile, I sure didn’t…) Though they play a different role from the fatty acids we’ve discussed so far, omega-9s have been associated with some major health benefits—provided that our omega-6 : omega-3 ratio is in balance, of course!
+Overall, omega-9s are the least mentioned of the omega 3 6 9 fatty acids.
+In fact, many people don’t even know that omega-9s exist!
+(For awhile, I sure didn’t…) In general, most of us know omega-9s by another name: monounsaturated fats.
+Although they play a different role from the fatty acids we’ve discussed so far, omega-9s have been associated with some major health benefits.
+Of course, that’s IF our omega-6 : omega-3 ratio is in balance!

 Unlike omega-3s and omega-6s, omega-9s are:

 - Monounsaturated fatty acids (MUFAs)—which means they only have one (“mono”) double bond (“unsaturated)

 - Non-essential fats—the body can produce them, so we don’t technically need to consume them in our diet